Breast Cancer Awareness

 First Lady Snyder has participated in multiple Susan G. Komen breast cancer support events across the state.
 Both she and the Governor have walked alongside metro Detroiters to help raise awareness for the disease and support the organization’s largest Race for the Cure event in Detroit.
 She has also been a supporter of multiple Race for the Cure’s across the state.

-Snyder is also a proud supporter of another Susan G. Komen partnership which is fairly new to the organization.
-Earlier this year the first “Komen Pink Elevator” was launched in Ann Arbor, MI as part of a national campaign to further raise awareness of breast cancer in Michigan and across the country.
+Snyder is also a proud supporter of another Susan G. Komen partnership, which is fairly new to the organization.
+In 2015 the first “Komen Pink Elevator” was launched in Ann Arbor, MI as part of a national campaign to further raise awareness of breast cancer in Michigan and across the country.
 The project, a partnership between Susan G. Komen and Metro Elevator Co. which places bright pink construction elevators on high profile construction projects as part of a social media campaign, aims to help garner support for breast cancer research across the country.
-Michigan has been selected as the home for two of the pink elevators, the inaugural elevator in Ann Arbor and a second elevator in Kalamazoo.
-There are currently more pink elevator projects in the works and the First Lady is looking forward to further supporting the initiative.
+Michigan has been selected as the home for several of the pink elevators, and the First Lady is looking forward to further supporting the initiative.

 The Michigan Breast Cancer License Plate: